aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 This means that if the variable `obj` is an `AwsArn` then `obj.service` is a `string`.

-`nameonly` forces callers to use named parameters.
+`nameonly` forces callers to use named parameters as opposed to positional parameters.
 This makes the call more verbose, but also makes it much more readable.